Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 The Healthcare Anchor

-San José State University and Huber Heights University
+University of Dayton University and Huber Heights University

-San José State (28,000+ students in the heart of downtown) and Huber Heights University create consistent rental demand and owner-occupant demand from faculty, staff, and graduate students.
-The neighborhoods surrounding SJSU — South Campus, Naglee Park, and the Spartan Keyes district — see steady investor and owner-occupant interest.
-SCU's presence in Huber Heights shapes demand in the Bowers/El Camino corridor and adds a secondary buyer pool to northwest Dayton.
+The University of Dayton (~8,000 undergraduate and graduate students) and Wright State University in Fairborn (~12,000 students) create consistent rental and owner-occupant demand from faculty, staff, and graduate students.
+The neighborhoods surrounding UD — the Historic South Park, Belmont, and the UD Ghetto student-rental corridor — see steady investor and owner-occupant interest.
+Wright State's presence in Fairborn shapes demand across Greene County and adds a secondary buyer pool for Beavercreek and Fairborn.
+Sinclair Community College's downtown Dayton campus contributes further rental demand.
 University-adjacent properties have held value even in slower market periods.

 Population Trends — The Honest Picture